 You will also have access to some of our extensive range of cameras and location recording equipment.
-You'll be able to join and realise theatre projects with Platform, our TFTV student-run drama society.
+You'll be able to join and realise theatre projects with Platform, our TFTI student-run drama society.
 And like all of our students you will be able to make your own screen projects through FilmLab, our students' own, well-equipped, film society.

-You will be based in the Department of Theatre, Film and Television, on Campus East.
+You will be based in the Department of Theatre, Film, Television and Interactive Media, on Campus East.

 Most of your contact hours will be in Theatre, Film, Television and Interactive Media, with some additional teaching on Campus East.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 Assessment methods vary according to modules and include practical exercises, presentations, essays, scripts, project proposals, stategy documents, reports, exams, blogs and in some cases production work.

 Most modules will have formative assessments which do not count towards your final work but help guide your progression.